MMittels/ai-case-study/README.md

 # ai-case-study
-# TITLE
+# BLUE RIVER TECHNOLOGY

 ## Overview and Origin

-* Name of company
+* Blue River Technology

 * When was the company incorporated?
+2011

 * Who are the founders of the company?
+Jorge Heraud and Lee Redden

 * How did the idea for the company (or project) come about?
+Jorge Heraud and Lee Redden met while taking a course and converged on a wild ambition to make farming more sustainable through robotics and computer vision

 * How is the company funded?
 How much funding have they received?
+On September 12, 2017 Blue River Technology was acquired by John Deere for $284 million.

 ## Business Activities